 This month I used some pre-printed Pure Innocence digital images that I already had laying on my desk.
 I made two of this card:

 The tree is from a retired Stamping' Up! set called "Holiday Basics".
-It's also up for sale right now on my Ebay Store if your interested.

 I stamped the tree twice: once in light pink and once in yellow.
 The pink tree was cut out and popped up on dimensional over the yellow tree which was stamped directly onto the main image panel.